ivalitov/dto-generator/dto-generator/README.md

 # DTO Generator

-See readme in the root of the project: https://github.com/ivalitov/dto-generator
+See readme at the root of the project: https://github.com/ivalitov/dto-generator